goldbergyoni/nodebestpractices/sections/security/commonsecuritybestpractices.md

 - Don't include secrets in log statements
 - Avoid showing plain passwords in the frontend, take necessary measures in the backend and never store sensitive information in plaintext

+## ![✔] OWASP A9: Using Components With Known Security Vulneraibilities

+- Scan docker images for known vulnerabilities (using Docker's and other vendors offer scanning services)
+- Enable automatic instance (machine) patching and upgrades to avoid running old OS versions that lack security patches
+- Provide the user with both 'id', 'access' and 'refresh' token so the access token is short-lived and renewed with the refresh token
+- Log and audit each API call to cloud and management services (e.g who deleted the S3 bucket?) using services like AWS CloudTrail
+- Run the security checker of your cloud provider (e.g. AWS security trust advisor)

 <br/><br/><br/>